brightdata/bright-flow/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Forked from DeerFlow](https://img.shields.io/badge/forked%20from-DeerFlow-green.svg)](https://github.com/bytedance/deer-flow)

-> Built upon the incredible DeerFlow foundation, enhanced with Bright Data's powerful capabilities.
+> **Demo Project**: A prototype showcase built upon DeerFlow, demonstrating Bright Data's web intelligence capabilities for research automation.

+## 🧪 Project Status

+**BrightFlow** is a **demonstration project** and **prototype** that showcases the integration of Bright Data's web intelligence platform with AI-powered research workflows.
+This is a **proof-of-concept** built for evaluation and testing purposes.

+**Important Notes:**
+- This is a **demo/prototype**, not a production-ready system
+- Built as a **showcase** of Bright Data's capabilities integrated with AI research tools
+- Based on the open-source DeerFlow framework by ByteDance

-## 🙏 Special Thanks
+## 🙏 Attribution

-**BrightFlow** is a fork of the amazing [DeerFlow](https://github.com/bytedance/deer-flow) project by ByteDance.
-We extend our deepest gratitude to the original DeerFlow team and the entire ByteDance organization for creating this exceptional Deep Research framework.
-Their innovative work provided the solid foundation that made BrightFlow possible.
+**BrightFlow** is a fork of [DeerFlow](https://github.com/bytedance/deer-flow) by ByteDance.
+We acknowledge the original DeerFlow team and ByteDance for creating the Deep Research framework that serves as our foundation.

 > **Original DeerFlow Description**: Deep Exploration and Efficient Research Flow - a community-driven Deep Research framework that builds upon the incredible work of the open source community.